 a.
 Student Drop Offs.
-While encouraging use of other modes for students to arrive at school, consider use of Drop Off Zones that allow safe pickups and drop offs from vehicles while removing these stopped vehicles from the flow of traffic will be considered.
+While encouraging use of other modes for students to arrive at school, Drop Off Zones that allow safe pickups and drop offs from vehicles while removing these stopped vehicles from the flow of traffic will be considered.